hxtk/Rust-Scanner/README.md

 All `unwrap()`s should either immediately follow a check that they are safe or include a comment explaining why they are guaranteed to be safe.

 Finally, we are following test-driven development.
-Use the behavior of `java.util.Scanner` as the reference implementation for a test, with the exception that exceptions should never be raised in a situation where a wrapped return value, e.g., `Option`, would be appropriate.
+Use the behavior of `java.util.Scanner` as the reference implementation for a test, with the exception that exceptions should never be raised in a situation where a wrapped return value, e.g., `Option`, `Result`, would be appropriate.
+This will present some places where we will not have parity with Java.

 ### Deploying / Publishing